asreview/paper-megameta-postprocessing-screeningresults/README.md

 2. Run the `scripts/crossref_doi_retrieval.ipynb` in jupyter notebook to retrieve the missing doi's.
 The output from the doi retrieval is stored in `/output`:
 `megameta_asreview_doi_retrieved.xlsx`.
 Note: This step might take some time!
    a.
-To speed up the retrieval, you can split the dataset into smaller chunks using the `split_and_merge_input_file.ipynb` script, run a DOI retrieval script simultaneously for each chunk, and then merge the output chunks using the same `split_and_merge_input_file.ipynb`  script.
+To speed up the retrieval, you can split the dataset into smaller chunks.
+   b.
+Split the dataset into smaller chunks by running the first halve of the `split_and_merge_input_file.ipynb` script.
+Within this script is the option to set the amount of chunks.
+If the records aren't split evenly, the last chunk might be smaller than the others.
+   c.
+For each chunk, create a copy of the `chunk_0.py` file, and place it in the `split` folder.
+Change the name `chunk_0.py` to `chunk_1.py`, `chunk_2.py`, etc, for each created chunk.
+Within each file, change `script_number` = "0" to `script_number` = "1", `script_number` = "2", etc.
+   d.
+Run each `chunk_*.py` file in the `split` folder simultaneously.
+The script stores the console output to a respective `result_chunk_*.txt` file.
+   e.
+Use the second half of `split_and_merge_input_file.ipynb` to merge the results of the `chunk_*.py` scripts.
+   f.
+The resulting file will be stored in the same way as the `crossref_doi_retrieval.ipynb` would.
 3. For the deduplication part, open and run `scripts/master_script_deduplication.R` back in the Rproject in Rstudio.
 This result is stored in `/output`: `megameta_asreview_deduplicated.xslx`
 4. To correct labels based on two quality checks, run `master_script_quality_check.R`.